 Hibiscus sabdariffa, or Roselle, is a shrub belonging to the Malvaceae family.
 In Iran, it is typically known as sour tea.
-In English-speaking countries it is called Red Sorrel.
+In English-speaking countries, it is called Red Sorrel.
 Originally from Africa and now widely naturalized in tropical and subtropical regions of the world particularly in India and Southeast Asia.
 It is widely cultivated in Africa, Asia, Papua New Guinea and the Pacific as a home garden crop.
-Apart from that it is a major crop of export in Sudan especially in western part where it occupies second place area wise after Pearl millet.
+Apart from that, it is a major crop of export in Sudan especially in the western part where it occupies second place area wise after Pearl millet.
 It is actually a tropical annual that is also known as Florida Cranberry, Guinea Sorrel, Hibiscus, Indian Sorrel, Jamaican Sorrel, Jamaica tea flower, Java Jute, Jelly Okra, Karkadé, Natal Sorrel, Nubia tea, Pink Lemonade, Queensland Jelly Plant, Red Sorrel, Red Tea, Rosella, Roselle, Royal Roselle, Rozelle, Rozelle Hemp, Sorrel and Sour-Sour.
 Botanically named Hibiscus sabdariffa, it is a member of the Mallow family and displays the characteristic five petals, funnel-shaped flower.
 Many parts of roselle including seeds, leaves, fruits and roots are used in various foods.
 Among them, the fleshy red calyces are the most popular.

 Roselle is a broad-leaved, erect and branched annual herb, 2–2.5 m (7–8 ft.) tall.
 It has a deep penetrating tap root with bulbous, smooth or nearly smooth, cylindrical, typically red stems with spiny hairs.
-Plant normally grows in a warm and humid tropical climate and is vulnerable to damage from frost and fog.
+The plant normally grows in a warm and humid tropical climate and is vulnerable to damage from frost and fog.
 It prefers full sun as it is not shade tolerant.
 It does best in a well-drained, friable sandy loam soil rich in humus but is adaptable on many soils types— from sandy to clayey soils and can tolerate short periods of flooding.

 Leaves are usually alternate, 3 to 5 in (7.5-12.5 cm) long, green with reddish veins and long or short petioles.
 Leaves of young seedlings and upper leaves of older plants are simple; lower leaves are deeply 3- to 5- or even 7-lobed; the margins are toothed.